rubetron/MCS/README.md

 ![plot](./example_corrigendum_HLN2011_barplot.png)

 # AUTHOR
-Alexandre Rubesam.
-This code is almost entirely adapted from the modelconf R package written by Rolf Tschernig and maintained by Niels Aka, which is availabe at https://github.com/nielsaka/modelconf/.
+Written for Matlab by Alexandre Rubesam, based on the code from the modelconf R package, written by Rolf Tschernig and maintained by Niels Aka.